The New Alberta Curriculum

 Celebrating and highlighting student learning in literacy is another integral part of our work.
 We provide leadership for our annual Read In Week event Grade 4-9 Young Authors' Conference.

 The Elementary Education team also works with K-6 teachers to develop and hone numeracy instructional skills.
 A variety of professional learning opportunities are offered each year, and coaching and support is available on an ongoing basis.
+Use these math resources at home with your child.

 Each EIPS school is required to post their "Guide to Reporting Student Learning" on their school's website.
 The Guide provides comprehensive information about assessment and reporting for all students.